The Best Shopping In Istanbul Is At These Places

 Sarah-Jane has lived in Croatia for 10+ years.
 SJ, as she is known, has been traveling the Balkans & beyond since 2000.
 She now shares her passion for traveling with her husband & kids.

 Historically known as Constantinople, Istanbul is one of the only cities on two continents, Asia and Europe.
-And the culture and traditions of this city depict both the modernism of Europe and the traditions of Asia.
+The culture and traditions of this city depict both the modernism of Europe and the traditions of Asia.

 Arasta Bazaar_Hassle free zone Istanbul